Last updated: May 2026 — SIM prices and carrier coverage verified

 What’s the difference between a SIM card and an eSIM?

 A physical SIM is a small card you insert into your phone’s SIM tray.
 An eSIM is a digital version — activated via QR code, no physical card.
-Same data, different delivery. eSIM is more convenient but requires a compatible phone and a slightly higher price (Airalo vs local shop).
+Same data, different delivery. eSIM is more convenient (no swapping, activate before landing) but requires a compatible phone and a slightly higher price via Airalo vs buying locally.

 Can I use my home country’s roaming plan instead?